4 Studies - Brian T. Barnett, DVM, MBA

 The Kush canine treatment device is delivered via intraarticular injection.
 The particles inject easily and smoothly into the synovial space using either a 20 or 22 gauge needle.
 This is a straightforward in-clinic procedure to preform.
 We are seeing excellent early results treating knee, hip & elbow joints.
 Improvement was seen by the next day.
 The results may have been visible more quickly but the patients all had post op opiod injectable medications.
 We are seeing increased range of motion.
 Owners are reporting visibly better ambulation and more ease in raising.
 Two of the dogs were able to stop NSAIDS completely.

 The proposed pricing structure for the product builds a strong business case for our animal hospital and for our clients.
 The Kush procedure revenues are generated at time of treatment, in the clinic.
 This is important because veterinary clinics/hospitals are seeing margin and profit eroded, as more and more pharmaceutical prescriptions are being fulfilled outside the clinic rather than at the veterinary clinics/hospitals.

 While my experience and observations of the Kush product are limited in duration I believe this product has demonstrated to be effective in treating canine OA joints.
-This product shows much potential in serving the very large arthritic canine population and grow my practice.
+This product shows much potential in serving the very large arthritic canine population and growth within my practice.

 2014-2016 Brian T. Barnett, DVM, MBA Dr. Barnett has been the owner and chief of staff at Randolph Animal Hospital in Asheboro, NC since May of 2002.
 Dr. Barnett earned his Bachelors of Science in Zoology from Auburn University and then his Doctorate in Veterinary Medicine from Auburn University's College of Veterinary Medicine.
 In addition to his science and veterinary degrees, Dr. Barnett holds an MBA from Wake Forest's Babcock School of Management.